 IMPORTANT!
 Works submitted MUST be available for the exhibition period of early December through mid-January in order to be eligible for the prize.
+Works need not be for sale.
 Submission constitutes a formal agreement to provide the work for exhibit should it be selected.
 Manifest will abide by all tax requirements in disbursing prize money.

 Media: Open to any and all traditional and non-traditional visual arts genre and media, (including video, photography, sculpture, installation, painting, drawing, etc.).
 There is no size limit or minimum size required, other than what is capable of being displayed in our gallery space.
 It would be a mistake to assume that just because the work will occupy a gallery by itself that it must be substantially large.
 Past Manifest Prize winners have been both very small (15" or so) and room-sized.
 Size is not a criteria for our jury.
 Gallery floor plan can be downloaded here.

 Jury and Curator: Manifest's normal selection process involves a complex two-part system.
 This exhibit will be juried by an anonymous 7-15+ person volunteer panel of professional and academic advisors from across the U.S. and beyond with a broad range of expertise.
 Because of the nature of this project, works approved by the first jury will be passed through a second, and possibly a third jury round, with jurors being shuffled from round to round.
-The work receiving the highest average score will be awarded the prize.
-The ten next highest scoring works will be the semi-finalists (runners up).
-Selected juror comments will be posted in the gallery and in the Manifest Exhibition Annual.
+The work receiving the highest average score will be awarded the prize. **The ten next highest scoring works will be the semi-finalists (runners up).
+These ten works will each be awarded $100.
+Individual artists may be eligible for multiple runner-up awards.
+Selected juror comments will be posted in the gallery and may be included in the Manifest Exhibition Annual.